The Critical Care Fellowship at the University of Nebraska Medical Center offers a broad-based clinical experience including, but not limited to:

 Faculty in the Department of Anesthesiology

-- Shaun Thompson, MD, Associate Program Director of Critical Care Fellowship, Assistant Professor of Anesthesiology, Department of Anesthesiology, UNMC
+- Shaun Thompson, MD, Program Director of Critical Care Fellowship, Medical Director of ECLS Services, Assistant Professor, Department of Anesthesiology, UNMC

-- Amanda Arnzen, MD, Assistant Professor of Anesthesiology, Department of Anesthesiology, UNMC
+- Amanda Arnzen, MD, Assistant Professor, Department of Anesthesiology, UNMC

-- Joseph Baus, MD, Assistant Professor of Anesthesiology, Department of Anesthesiology, UNMC
+- Joseph Baus, MD, Assistant Professor, Department of Anesthesiology, UNMC

-- Erin Etoll, MD, Assistant Professor of Anesthesiology, Department of Anesthesiology, UNMC
+- Erin Etoll, MD, Assistant Professor, Department of Anesthesiology, UNMC

 - Steven J. Lisco, MD, FCCP, FCCM, Chair of Department of Anesthesiology, Professor, Department of Anesthesiology, UNMC

-- William Mulvoy, MD, Assistant Professor of Anesthesiology, Department of Anesthesiology, UNMC
+- Joseph Pawlowski, MD, Assistant Professor, Department of Anesthesiology, UNMC

-- Joseph Pawlowski, MD, Assistant Professor of Anesthesiology, Department of Anesthesiology, UNMC
+- Karsten Bartels, MD, PhD, Vice Chair of Research, Professor, Department of Anesthesiology, UNMC

-- Shaun Thompson, MD, Assistant Professor of Anesthesiology, Department of Anesthesiology, UNMC
+- Stephen Brannan, MD, Assistant Professor, Department of Anesthesiology, UNMC

-- Candace Huebert, MD, Assistant Professor of Medicine, UNMC
+- Sean Rajnic, MD, Assistant Professor, Department of Anesthesiology, UNMC

 - Daniel Kalin, MD, Assistant Professor, Department of Emergency Medicine, UNMC